Radiology: United States

 Radiology is a field in medicine that has expanded rapidly after 2000 due to advances in computer technology, which is closely linked to modern imaging techniques.
 Applying for residency positions in radiology has become highly competitive.
 Applicants are often near the top of their medical school classes, with high USMLE (board) examination scores.
 Diagnostic radiologists must complete prerequisite undergraduate education, four years of medical school to earn a medical degree (D.O. or M.D.), one year of internship, and four years of residency training.
 After residency, most radiologists pursue one or two years of additional specialty fellowship training.

-The American Board of Radiology (ABR) administers professional certification in Diagnostic Radiology, Radiation Oncology and Medical Physics as well as subspecialty certification in neuroradiology, nuclear radiology, pediatric radiology and vascular and interventional radiology.
+The American Board of Radiology (ABR) administers professional certification in Diagnostic Radiology, Radiation Oncology, and Medical Physics as well as subspecialty certification in neuroradiology, nuclear radiology, pediatric radiology, and vascular and interventional radiology.
 "Board Certification" in diagnostic radiology requires successful completion of two examinations.
 The Core Exam is given after 36 months of residency.
 Although previously taken in Chicago or Tucson, Arizona, beginning in February 2021, the computer test transitioned permanently to a remote format.
 It encompasses 18 categories.
 A passing score is 350 or above.
-A fail on one to five categories was previously a Conditioned exam, however beginning in June 2021, the conditioned category will no longer exist and the test will be graded as a whole.
-The Certification Exam, can be taken 15 months after completion of the Radiology residency.
-This computer-based examination consists of five modules and graded pass-fail.
+A fail on one to five categories was previously a Conditioned exam; beginning in June 2021, the conditioned category will no longer exist, and the test will be graded as a whole.
+The Certification Exam can be taken 15 months after completion of the Radiology residency.
+This computer-based examination consists of five modules and is graded pass-fail.
 It is given twice a year in Chicago and Tucson.
 Recertification examinations are taken every 10 years, with additional required continuing medical education as outlined in the Maintenance of Certification document.